 - Winter Showers: A wood burning shower tank will provide us nice hot showers during the colder days at lower level main house;

 - Summer Showers: Will be provided with passive solar heated water at the outdoor shower location near the dry compost toilet house.

 Situated centrally on the property we plan and are actually have almost finalised the building a Dry Compost Toilet little wooden house incl. washing your hands and face facet and adjacent to this the Passive Solar Shower.

 The entrance to the shower will be via half moon circle glass bottle walls.
 It will look great and looking forward to start that part of this project.

-As we have loads of old roof tiles, the roof will be with these and the small mobile solar panels will give the place some light and minor electrics for small devices.
+As we have loads of old roof tiles, the roof will be covered with these and the small mobile solar panels will give the place some light and minor electrics for small devices.

-As mention above, in the main barn downstairs we plan our shower for the more colder months inclusive a urinal (f/m).
+As mention above, in the main barn downstairs we plan our shower for the more colder months inclusive an urinal (f/m).
 The warm water wood burner has already been purchased for this purpose.
 The typical and large bolder rock will be the shower wall.
 In front of this also some creative design with a glass bottle wall.